mwitkow/xiaomi-humidifier-water-sensor-digispark/README.md

 - If the calibration process started successfully, the humidifer will display 5 bars without flashing for 10 seconds.
 After 10 seconds it will display 1 bar.
 If the humidifer displays 3 bars, you have a short in the sensor or the sensor wiring.
 Fix it and try again.
 - After humidifer displays 1 bar, start to fill the humidifer with water.
 The sensor will use default values to show you the level.
 Fill the water until 5 bars begin flashing.
 - The calibration is complete and stored in the EEPROM, and will be used on startup.
-- Remove the jumper between P3 and GND and reassemble the humidifier.
+- Unplug the humidifier, remove the jumper between P3 and GND and reassemble the humidifier.